 Firewood: Firewood: To prevent the spread of bugs to the forest, firewood from out of state is prohibited UNLESS the wood is packaged, labeled as having been heat treated, and certified by USDA or the appropriate state department of agriculture.
 All other non-treated wood brought from out of state can be exchanged for park-supplied firewood on an equal basis.

-Vermont State Parks offer a wide variety of camping experiences, including drive-in camp sites, lean-to's, cabins, cottages, remote campsites, group camping areas, and even an inn-style lodge, all surrounded by Vermont's beautiful mountains, lakes, forests and fields.
+Vermont State Parks offer a wide variety of camping experiences, including drive-in camp sites, lean-to's, remote campsites, group camping areas, and even an inn-style lodge, all surrounded by Vermont's beautiful mountains, lakes, forests and fields.

 How do you find the right kind of camping for you?
 Read about the options below, and then spend a little time with our Park Finder to select activities and amenities that interest you.

 If we can help you plan your perfect trip, give us a call at 1-888-409-7579.

 Generally, most parks are open from Memorial Day through Labor Day or the 2nd Monday in October Day, with some opening earlier, and some remaining open later.

 For a complete list, check out our Operating Schedule.

 Using the Interactive Campground Maps